 Assistant Clinical Investigators are talented, research-focused clinicians provided advanced mentoring and resources as they prepare to be competitive to apply for tenure-track positions at NIH or elsewhere.

 Core Directors head research support facilities that provide access to instruments, technologies, expert consultation, and other services to investigators within and outside of NIH.
+They may also conduct research focused on methodology innovation.

 NIMH Adjunct Investigators are scientists who work in the NIMH intramural setting or closely with NIMH research groups toward the NIMH IRP mission, but their primary career appointment is elsewhere.